-Recently, a California Labor Commission judge ruled that Uber is misclassifying its drivers.
-The Commission determined that Uber drivers should be classified as employees and not as independent contractors.
-This ruling may affect similar companies that use independent contractors to make deliveries, such as DoorDash.
 DoorDash drivers may be entitled to employee status and could receive compensation for unpaid expenses, higher wages and other benefits.
 If you or anyone you know has worked for DoorDash as a driver, you may be part of a class action.
-Please contact us at 817-455-6822 or through the form on this page.
+Please contact us at 424-245-5505 or by filling out the form on this page.

 DoorDash is a food delivery service located in 16 cities or regions throughout the country, which include San Francisco, San Jose/Silicon Valley, Oakland, Los Angeles, LA Valley, Orange County, San Diego, Boston, Phoenix, Brooklyn, Manhattan, Washington D.C., Minneapolis and Houston.
 Customers allegedly use DoorDash to order food and are given an estimated delivery time.
 DoorDash orders may be placed online or through a mobile app.
 It has been reported that DoorDash charges the customer a flat fee for every restaurant in which an order was placed and does not require a minimum order size.